jhpyle/docassemble/_docs/legal.md

 currency value.
 It has two attributes, both of which are initially
 undefined:

-* `value`: intended to be a number
+* `.value`: intended to be a number
-* `exists`: a boolean value representing whether the value is applicable
+* `.exists`: a boolean value representing whether the value is applicable

+For example, you may have a variable that represents the value of the user's real estate holdings.
+But before you ask the value of the user's real estate holdings, you will want to ask if the user has real estate holdings at all.
+The `FinancialList` object, explained below, contains a list of `Value`s and when computing a total of the values, it expects the `.exists` attributes of each `Value` to be defined.
+This can be used to cause questions to be asked about whether the `Value` is applicable to the user's situation.

 ### <a name="PeriodicValue"></a>PeriodicValue